SubhadityaMukherjee/AI-knowledge-base/posts/KB/Belmont Principles.md

 # Belmont Principles
 - The three principles—
-- [[Beneficence.md|beneficence]], distributive justice, and respect for persons—which the 1976 [[Belmont Report.md|Belmont Report]] concluded should underlie all conduct in biomedical and behavioral research in order to protect human participants.
+- [Beneficence](Beneficence.md), distributive justice, and respect for persons—which the 1976 [Belmont Report](Belmont%20Report.md) concluded should underlie all conduct in biomedical and behavioral research in order to protect human participants.